The cost of living crisis has significantly impacted consumer priorities.

 It can feel counterintuitive against this backdrop to invest in sustainable solutions.
 But the reality is doing so can provide businesses with greater brand loyalty, healthier margins and savings in their supply chain.

-Over the past five years, products making ESG-related claims accounted for 56% of all brand growth, with products making eco-claims averaging 28% cumulative growth, versus 20% for products that made no such claims, say McKinsey.
+Over the past five years, products making ESG-related claims accounted for 56% of all brand growth, with products making eco-claims averaging 28% cumulative growth, versus 20% for products that made no such claims, says McKinsey

-Sustainability and ESG performance should therefore be viewed as an invaluable way to drive growth and recover market share despite uncertainty.
+Sustainability and ESG performance in the food and drink space should therefore be viewed as an invaluable way to drive growth and recover market share despite uncertainty.

 The power of a strong overall value proposition